mishkat1096/moose/inputfiles/Instruction.md

   `git checkout PhaseField`

 ## Create Application:
 Application can be created with any name.
 For example, here Phase Field is used.
-The created folder and the executable both be of the same name (PhaseField)
+The created folder and the executable both be of the same name (PhaseField):

   `cd ~/projects
    ./moose/scripts/stork.sh PhaseField`

 ## Enable modules:
-  - Modify the section of ~/projects/PhaseField/Makefile `ALL_MODULES` to `Yes`
+  - Modify the section of ~/projects/PhaseField/Makefile set `ALL_MODULES` to `Yes`

 ## Running input files:
 The inputfiles directory contains all the input files.
 There are sub-directories for different alloys.
-For example, to run an input file form Si-As alloy
+For example, to run an input file form Si-As alloy:

   `./PhaseField-opt -i ~/projects/moose/inputfiles/Si-AS/Si-As_nd_e30_v5_A.01.i`